CleverCloud/documentation/content/api/howto.md

 You need to create an OAuth consumer token in the Clever Cloud console.

-A link **Create an oauth consumer** is available under your organization's addons list.
+A link **Create an oauth consumer** is available under your organization's add-ons list.

-All created consumers will appear below that link, like your applications and addons.
+All created consumers will appear below that link, like your applications and add-ons.

 These consumers allow you to register an application.
 By creating a consumer, users will be able to grant (or decline) privileges for your application.